MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 After local evaluations of your generative AI applications, you may want to trigger remote evaluations for pre-deployment testing and even continuously evaluate your applications for post-deployment monitoring.
 Azure AI Project SDK offers such capabilities via a Python API and supports all of the features available in local evaluations.
 Follow the steps below to submit your remote evaluation on your data using built-in or custom evaluators.

-> [!NOTE]
-> Remote evaluations are only supported in East US 2 and Sweden Central regions.

 ### Prerequisites
-- Azure AI project in `EastUS2` region.
+- Azure AI project in the same [regions](#region-support) as risk and safety evaluators.
 If you do not have an existing project, follow the guide [How to create Azure AI project](../create-projects.md?tabs=ai-studio) to create one.

+> [!NOTE]
+> Currently remote evaluations do not yet support  `Groundedness-Pro-Evaluator`.

 - Azure OpenAI Deployment with GPT model supporting `chat completion`, for example `gpt-4`.
 - `Connection String` for Azure AI project to easily create `AIProjectClient` object.
 You can get the **Project connection string** under **Project details** from the project's **Overview** page.
 - Make sure you are first logged into your Azure subscription by running `az login`.